eclairss17/VPC-Flow-Logs-Processor-Illumio/README.md

 **Global Variables (Optimization Strategy)**

-The script leverages global variables `protocols` (mapping protocol numbers to names) and `lookup_table` (mapping dstport-protocol combinations to tags) to potentially save space during execution.
+* The script leverages global variables `protocols` (mapping protocol numbers to names) and `lookup_table` (mapping dstport-protocol combinations to tags) to potentially save space during execution.
 However, we can consider passing these objects as function arguments when the script complexity increases or readability becomes a concern.
+* Large data files are usually taken as a `csv`, this questions provides the `flow_logs` as a `txt` but we modified it to support both formats as a optimal coding strategy.

 **Code Structure**